ritam7173/prodigy_WD_05/README.md

 # Weather Application
 One of the basic and core project for learning development.
 This is a beginner friendly project to learn the basics of HTML5, CSS3, and Javascript.

-This is a link to the live web app - https://shouryasrivastava01.github.io/weather-application/

 ## Tech Stack
 ### Frontend: